 You’ll study with professors who conduct groundbreaking research, consult with companies, and bring their real-world experience on how to navigate the challenges presented by a complex organization into the classroom.

-- Eugene M. Caruso, studies social judgment, group decision-making and negotiation, egocentrism, perspective-taking, and ethics.
+Eugene M. Caruso, associate professor of behavioral science, studies social judgment, group decision making and negotiation, egocentrism, perspective taking, and ethics.
 His published work includes "The Costs and Benefits of Undoing Egocentric Responsibility Assessments in Groups" and "When Perspective Taking Increases Taking: Reactive Egoism in Social Interaction," both written with N. Epley and M. H. Bazerman and published in the Journal of Personality and Social Psychology.

-- Ayelet Fishbach, studies social psychology, with specific emphasis on motivation, emotion, and decision-making.
+Ayelet Fishbach, Jeffrey Breakenridge Keller Professor of Behavioral Science and Marketing, studies social psychology with specific emphasis on motivation, emotion, and decision making.
 She is the recipient of several international awards, including the Society of Experimental Social Psychology's Best Dissertation Award and the Fulbright Educational Foundation Award.

-Christopher K. Hsee, conducts research on the interplay between psychology and economics, happiness, marketing, and cross-cultural psychology.
+Christopher K. Hsee, Theodore O. Yntema Professor of Behavioral Science and Marketing, conducts research on the interplay between psychology and economics, happiness, marketing, and cross-cultural psychology.
 He serves or has served on the editorial boards of several academic journals, including the Journal of Marketing Research, Organizational Behavior and Human Decision Processes, Journal of Behavior Decision Making, and Management and Organization Review.

-- Richard H. Thaler, studies behavioral economics and finance, as well as the psychology of decision-making, which lies in the gap between economics and psychology.
-His latest book, Nudge, has found favor is influencing political thinkers in both the United States and England.
+Richard H. Thaler, Charles R. Walgreen Distinguished Service Professor of Behavioral Science and Economics, studies behavioral economics and finance as well as the psychology of decision making, which lies in the gap between economics and psychology.
+His latest book, Nudge, has found favor in influencing political thinkers in both the United States and England.